UW Bothell Fast Facts 2024-25

 32% of incoming first-year students and 38% of new incoming transfer students are eligible for federal Pell Grants.

-6% of students at UW Bothell are veterans or military affiliated.
+6% of students at UW Bothell are veterans or military-benefits eligible.

-95% of incoming first-year students and new incoming transfers in autumn 2024 come from Washington state.
+95% of incoming first-year students and 88% of incoming transfer students in autumn 2024 come from Washington state.

 Top Counties of Residence